-Laurel (same as Bay leaves) is a dominant spice with a spicy, slightly bitter taste.
+Laurel (Bay leaves) is a dominant spice with a spicy, slightly bitter taste.
 Dried laurel leaves are part of the Bouquet garni.
 Despite (or, perhaps because of) its unique flavor, laurel adapts well and complements all sour and strong, hearty foods.

 This spice from the ginger family helps reduce symptoms related to the common cold.
-Chewing on cardamom seeds helps fight bad breath, particularly the odor of garlic and alcohol on the breath.
-Some connoisseurs swear that cardamom brightens the mood.
+Chewing on cardamom seeds helps fight bad breath, particularly the odors of garlic and alcohol.
+Additionally, some connoisseurs swear that cardamom brightens the mood.

 17. Wild garlic

-Wild garlic is the perfect alternative for all connoisseurs who like the taste of garlic, but not the effect on their breath.
+Wild garlic is the perfect alternative for all connoisseurs who like the taste of garlic, but not the effect it may have on their breath.
 Wild garlic should not be dried, but rather eaten fresh, frozen, or pickled.
-Wild garlic can be added directly to a meal whole or chopped, or while still frozen.
+Wild garlic can be added directly to a meal whole, chopped, or while still frozen.
 It can also be made into wild garlic oil or pesto.

 Watercress is often used in salads or as a spice for soups or sauces.
-It is rich in vitamins and minerals, which is why it is also widely used in natural medicines for coughs and colds.
+It is rich in vitamins and minerals, and bitters for health, being why it is also widely used in natural medicines for coughs and colds.
 The watercress is best served fresh, when its bitter and slightly spicy flavor is at its peak.

 Bertram is a Hildegard favorite.
 It looks a bit like chamomile and has a uniquely spicy taste.
 Bertram can also be used as a spice, by grating the fresh root or fresh herb over a meal.
 Using Bertram as a spice enhances the flavor of food while also promoting digestion and utilization of nutrients.